The leading world futurists and scientists are interested in the development of Africa -

 Summary

-JOHANNESBURG, May 2, 2022 /PRNewswire/ — The Transdisciplinary Agora For Future Discussions (TAFFD’s) will gather the leading futurists all over the world during the Gen4IR Global Summit in South Africa.
+Gen4ir.org JOHANNESBURG, South Africa, May 03, 2022 (GLOBE NEWSWIRE) — The Transdisciplinary Agora For Future Discussions (TAFFD’s) will gather the leading futurists all over the world during the Gen4IR Global Summit in South Africa.
 The event will take place at the beautiful Sun City resort in Johannesburg in the middle of August.
-The event which is now slated August 16-17 […]
+The event which […]

 More On Africa

-JOHANNESBURG, May 2, 2022 /PRNewswire/ — The Transdisciplinary Agora For Future Discussions (TAFFD’s) will gather the leading futurists all over the world during the Gen4IR Global Summit in South Africa.
+JOHANNESBURG, South Africa, May 03, 2022 (GLOBE NEWSWIRE) — The Transdisciplinary Agora For Future Discussions (TAFFD’s) will gather the leading futurists all over the world during the Gen4IR Global Summit in South Africa.
 The event will take place at the beautiful Sun City resort in Johannesburg in the middle of August.

 The event which is now slated August 16-17 2022 because of the aims to converge scientist, and industrial experts from diverse disciplines.